Travel and Aviation Accidents

-Another source of potential evidence for a common carrier case is providing a particular regulation that the carrier didn't follow, which resulted in injury.
-This type of situation is referred to as "negligence per se."
-Of course, the evidence that a plaintiff can provide will depend on what is available and the type of claim that he or she is making.
+Another source of potential evidence for a common carrier case is showing a particular regulation that the carrier didn't follow, which resulted in injury.
+This type of situation is referred to as negligence per se.
+Of course, the evidence that a plaintiff can provide will depend on what is available and the type of claim they're making.
 For example, if a person fell down a steep flight of stairs on a cruise ship, photos of the staircase would potentially be helpful.

 Learn About Travel and Aviation Accidents